 Purpose and Function:

-- Water Filters are designed to remove various contaminants.
-These filters target specific contaminants such as sediment, chlorine, heavy metals, bacteria, and viruses.
+Water filters are designed to remove various contaminants.
+These filters target specific contaminants such as sediment, chlorine, heavy metals, bacteria, and viruses, while water softeners are designed to remove hardness-causing minerals such as calcium and magnesium.

 Types and Methods